AydenHooke/Board.hub/README.md

 You will need to go through the source files to replace the IP of the backend the frontend will be reaching out to, as we have hardcoded our backend ip address in the frontend.

-To run the backend, open the backend project in your desired dev environment, and make sure to install all maven dependencies using the incliuded pom.xml file.
+To run the backend, open the backend project in your desired dev environment and install all Maven dependencies using the included pom.xml file.

 You then need to define the following environment variables for the backend: